equinor/fmu-dataio/docs/datamodel.rst

 One sub-attribute has been defined and is used:
 **fmu.workflow.reference**: A string referring to which workflow this data object was exported by.

-*A key usage of* ``fmu.workflow.reference`` *is related to ensuring uniqueness of data objects.*
+.. note:: A key usage of ``fmu.workflow.reference`` is related to ensuring uniqueness of data objects.

 **Example of uniqueness challenge**
 During an hypothetical FMU workflow, a surface representing a specific horizon in depth is exported multiple times during the run for QC purposes.
 E.g. a representation of *Volantis Gp.
 Top* is first exported at the start of the workflow, then 2-3 times during depth conversion to record changes, then at the start of structural modeling, then 4-5 times during structural modeling to record changes, then extracted from multiple grids.

 The end result is 10+ versions of *Volantis Gp.
-Top* which are identical except from which workflow they were produced.
+Top* which are identical except from which workflow they were produced by.

 **fmu.case**: The ``fmu.case`` block contains information about the case from which this data object was exported. ``fmu.case`` has the following subattributes, and more may arrive: